Why see a gynecologist?

 It’s understandable if you’re nervous about your first visit.
 Keep in mind that part of the time will be spent just talking.
 Your doctor may ask questions about you and your family to learn if you have a history of illnesses.
 And you can ask the doctor any questions you might have.
 Don’t worry — your doctor probably has already heard every question imaginable!
 You can talk about any concerns you have, including:

-- Cramps and problem periods
+- Cramps and questions about periods

 - Weight issues